TIERS/tiers-lidars-dataset/README.md

 ## 1. LICENSE

-This work is licensed under MIT license.
-International License and is provided for academic purpose.
-Please contact us on qingqli@utu.fi for further communication.
+This work is licensed under the MIT license and is provided for academic purpose.
+Please contact us at qingqli@utu.fi for further information.

 ## 2. SENSOR SETUP

 ### 2.1 Acquisition Platform

 Physical drawings and schematics of the sensor suite is given below.
 The unit of the figures is centimeter.

 <div align=center>